– can I know the peace of God when in distress?

 Sometimes I Want To Give Up On God, But Then…

-Now, I do remember in the past trials I’ve received conformation of His presence in some form or another, why not in a setting as this?
+Now, I do remember in the past trials I’ve received confirmation of His presence in some form or another, why not in a setting as this?
 But, just when it seems I’m ready to give up on God and sulk in the mire, a few verses of scripture happen to flash across my mind to remind me I should, be anxious for nothing, in everything by prayer and supplication with thanksgiving let your requests be made known to God and the peace of God, which surpasses all understanding, shall guard your heart and mind in Christ Jesus.(Philippians 4:6-7) Yes! that peace.
 That’s what I want!
 I’ve known that kind of peace before.
 When I have that peace I know that God is with me and in control.

 It’s so easy to forget the armor of God as those fiery darts of mayhem come flinging my way.
 I have to constantly remind myself to remember these words of encouragement, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good report, if there is any excellence and if anything worthy of praise, I want my mind to dwell on them.
 Then the God of peace shall be with me.